hiddenSymmetries/simsopt/docs/source/example_coils.rst

 using the virtual casing principle, similar to the example in ``examples/2_Intermediate/stage_two_optimization_finite_beta.py``.
-- Take into account finite coil width using a multifilament approach similar to the example in ``examples/3_Advanced/stage_two_optimization_finite_buid.py``.
+- Take into account finite coil width using a multifilament approach similar to the example in ``examples/3_Advanced/stage_two_optimization_finite_build.py``.

 Simplest Objective function
 ---------------------------

-The simplest form of the objective function :math:`J` (or cost function) present in ``examples/2_Intermediate/stage_two_optimization.py`` that will be minimized in order to find coils that yield the desired magnetic field is:
+The simplest form of the objective function :math:`J` (or cost function) present in ``examples/2_Intermediate/stage_two_optimization.py`` that will be minimized in order to find coils that yield the desired magnetic field is given by:

 .. math::